Guild Mortgage is one name you may have come across lately while searching for a mortgage.

 This is especially true if you have little or nothing in the way of a down payment, though they may require higher credit scores than other lenders.

-They are also one of the top rated mortgage companies in terms of customer satisfaction, matching Quicken Loans in the most recent rankings from J.D.
+They are also one of the top rated mortgage companies in terms of customer satisfaction, topping Quicken Loans in the 2021 rankings from J.D.
 Power.

 That doesn’t guarantee a good loan experience, but it means something compared to other large lenders that rank below them.